-2. Basis of preparation
+2. Basis of Preparation

-a) Statement of compliance
+a) Statement of Compliance

 These unaudited condensed interim consolidated financial statements for the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-These unaudited condensed interim consolidated financial statements, for the three month period ended July 31, 2019, have been prepared in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting, and do not include all the information required for full annual financial statement.
+These unaudited condensed interim consolidated financial statements, for the six month period ended October 31, 2019, have been prepared in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting, and do not include all the information required for full annual financial statements.